Senedd election 2026

 Voting information

-Members of the Senedd will be elected through a closed proportional list system, where voters choose either a political party or an independent candidate.
+Starting at the 2026 Senedd election, Members of the Senedd are elected using a closed proportional list system.
+This means you vote for either a political party or an independent candidate, rather than individual people.

 The ballot paper will show the full list of candidates in your constituency, so you can still see who you're voting for.